felipegarcia130/Ros2/README.md

   ---
 ## Declaration

-At Manchester Robotics, we firmly believe that innovation is driven by change, and so we have made our mission to change the access to educational robotics.
+At Manchester Robotics, we firmly believe that innovation is driven by change, so we have made it our mission to change access to educational robotics.
 We hope you enjoy our products and support this revolution.

 So, from the team at MCR2, we would like to say